 Environmental Changes: To offer freshness and mental stimulation, periodically rearrange the enclosure’s design by adding new objects or altering the décor.

-Rotating Feeding stations: To promote foraging and exploration, provide feeding stations throughout the enclosure in various locations.
+Rotating Feeding Stations: To promote foraging and exploration, provide feeding stations throughout the enclosure in various locations.

 Temperature and Humidity Of Enclosure